bcgov/healthgateway/Apps/AdminWebClient/README.md

 * Click Ok
 * Click F5 or Debug/Start Debugging

+### Visual Studio for Mac

+* Right Click on the solution and select set startup project
+* Ensure that the AdminWebClient solution item is checked
+* Click Ok
+* Select Run Menu then Start Debugging

 ## Admin WebClient Verification

 * Open a Chrome session to [http://localhost:5010/admin](http://localhost:5010/admin)